tommcdo/kohana-twig/README.md

 Installation
 ------------

+First, download this module to you modules directory:

+	modules/koseven-twig

-First, add the package to your composer.json requirements:
+Then, add the twig package to your composer.json requirements:

-	"errotan/koseven-twig": "*"
+	"twig/twig": "^2.0"

-Then, install using composer
+Then, install it using composer

 	php composer.phar update